cprimera/UDeltio/README.md

 Our product UDeltio is a bulletin board for University communities.
 Deltio stands for Bulletin in Greek.

-UDeltio allows members of the community to start and join bulletin boards.
-Allowing them to post notices and get notifications for bulletin boards they're a member of.

-For private sub-communities inside the University, you can have private boards.
-Where only the members can see the posted notices.
+UDeltio allows members of the community to start and join bulletin boards, as well as post notices and get notifications for bulletin boards they are a member of.
+For private sub-communities inside the University, such as clubs, you can have private boards, where only the members can see the posted notices.

 Today there exist many applications that provide similar functionality.
-However, while our university is using some external products to fill this niche, some students are unhappy that they must provide their personal information to a third party.
+However, while our university is using some external products to fill this niche, some students are unhappy that they must share their personal information to a third party.

 ## The API